Nimirndhu Nil: Critical reception

 Nimirndhu Nil received highly positive reviews.
-Baradwaj Rangan wrote, "Movies usually end with messages, but director Samuthirakani begins with one — and thereon, the film is just one well-meaning exhortation after another.
+Baradwaj Rangan from The Hindu wrote, "Movies usually end with messages, but director Samuthirakani begins with one — and thereon, the film is just one well-meaning exhortation after another.
 The screenplay, sometimes, feels less a collection of dialogues and emotional cues than a series of op-ed pieces sewn together in the most stentorian fashion".
 The Times of India gave 2 stars out of 5 and wrote, "The(se) scenes (in the first half) have a swiftness that keeps things from turning dull while camouflaging the flaws.
 The dialogue too is witty and sharp...and strikes a chord, igniting righteous anger in us.
 Sadly, that is short-lived as the film soon does a spectacular nose-dive...And, the director sacrifices sense for scale and makes serious episodes seem like farce while turning the intended funny ones less amusing".
 Sify wrote "Nimirinthu Nil works in bits and pieces with a terrific first half which slows down post interval.
 The director had worked his script up to the interval point, but falters in the second half as he thrusts too many commercial elements.
 Still it is a watchable entertainer".
-Oneindia.in gave 2.5 stars out of 5 and wrote, "Nimirnthu Nil, which could have been an wonderful affair, turns out to be an average film in the end".
 Behindwoods.com gave 2.5 stars stating it as "a vigilante movie which could be given a shot".